xinlingl/Intra-Tumor-heterogeneity-assessment/README.md

 **step 3: Calculate read counts**

-Use alleleCount to calculate count of A, G, C, T, and read depth at each locus in both normal and tumor sample.(space,space)
+Use alleleCount to calculate count of A, G, C, T, and read depth at each locus in both normal and tumor sample.